mjyc/mywebsite/_posts/2020-11-15-finishing.md

 date: 2020-11-15 00:00:00 -0800
 ---

-First, don't be a graduate student if you have a child to raise.
+First, don't be a graduate student if you have a child to raise. <-- don't say this; it's not funny

 <!-- I had a blessing of jobsearching during the global pandemic.